JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 5. [nedb](https://github.com/louischatriot/nedb) is being used as an in-memory data store, which means as soon as the application stops running bookings will be lost
 6. counter in `models/booking.js` is just an incremented integer, meaning booking ids are predictable/guessable
 7. The docs are generated from comments and not tied to code, which means they may slip easily (probably not the best oracle?)
-8. Tests appear to have pretty good coverage (according to istanbul nyc) so are probably a more reliable oracle
+8. Tests themselves do appear to have pretty good coverage (according to istanbul nyc) so are probably a more reliable oracle?
-* Tests aren’t abstracted in a massively reusable way (e.g. by domain object)
+* But tests aren’t abstracted in a massively reusable way (e.g. by domain object)
-* Tests revealing some odd “intended behavior”, e.g. misused status codes a (201 back from a `DELETE`, arguably a 405 from `DELETE`ing something non-existent and not 404)
+* But tests revealing some odd “intended behavior”, e.g. misused status codes a (201 back from a `DELETE`, arguably a 405 from `DELETE`ing something non-existent and not 404)
 9. `responds with a subset of booking ids when searching for checkin and checkout date` seems a bit non-deterministic (passes sometimes, fails others) but I can’t figure out why (beforeEach hook should be blocking in the application/test code afaik due to the callback but maybe it’s not?)
 10. Payloads don’t seem to have any character limits?
 11. XSS injection opportunities (as no filtering is happening)?